-Spring Hill Mud Kitchen
+Spring Hill School Mud Kitchen

 September 6 - October 11, 2017

-Week 1: Brainstorm
+Session 1: Brainstorm

 September 6, 2017

-On the first day of the project all the youth participants met at Spring Hill School to introduce the project to the preschoolers and to brainstorm all of the components of the mud kitchen.
+On the first day of the project all the youth participants met at Spring Hill School to introduce the project to the preschoolers and brainstorm all of the components of the mud kitchen.
 Almost all of them had attended SHS for preschool and were overjoyed to be back in the space reminiscing about their early childhood memories.

-After introducing each other and discussing some possibilities for the mud kitchen, the whole group walked down to Foster forest to see the site of the proposed play area.
+After introducing each other and discussing some possibilities for the project, the whole group walked down to Foster forest to see the site of the proposed play area.
 The SHS kids gave us a brief tour of the space, showing us the brook and some good places to find mud.